RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-decisions-and-gateways.md

 ## The Credit Card dispute case

-When you start a credit card dispute case you can go through two different scenarios:
+When you start a credit card dispute case you can go through two different scenarios: automated chargeback or standard processing.
+In this module, we should work on automating the first scenario where the chargeback can be automatically processed based on the defined business rules.
+Let's understand a little bit more about the automated chargeback process:

 ### Automated Chargeback

-A credit card dispute over billing errors has a good chance of being resolved in your favour thanks to the Fair Credit Billing Act, which regulates how credit card companies handle these disputes.
-The amount of the transaction, or your status as a customer can also qualify you for an automated chargeback.
+A credit card dispute over billing errors has a good chance of being resolved in the favor of customers.
+This is due to different data collected during the card usage.
+For instance, the amount of the transaction, or the customer status can also qualify for an automated chargeback.

 The process would look like as follows: